 - Amanda Coker

 UMCA (Ultra Marathon Cycling Association) is the leading international organization dedicated to ultracycling.
 UMCA governs and certifies record attempts in several categories, including cross-country, cross-state/province as well as fixed-distance attempts (100 Miles, 200 Miles, 1000 KM) and fixed-time attempts (6 Hour, 12 Hour, 24 Hour).
-Also, UMCA governs and certifies attempts in a category called HAMR (Highest Annual Mileage Ridden), which is also recognized by Guinness World Records.
+Also, UMCA governs and certifies attempts in two categories called HAMR (Highest Annual Mileage Ridden) and 100,000 Miles, both recognized by Guinness World Records.